budak7273/ArmorModules/README.md

 Remember - this mod and the base PowerSuit mod are open source, and you're totally free to create your own modules with these as inspiration.

 - 3D models for any modules
-  - I don't plan to make custom models for the modules or crafting materials any time soon.
+  - I don't plan to make custom models for the modules any time soon.
 They don't really have much of a reason to be moving around on conveyors or on the ground anyways.
   - I may need some icons made in the future, though.
-If you would like to contribute models/icons for them I would greatly appreciate it.
+If you would like to contribute models/icons for them, I would greatly appreciate it.

 </details>

 Hey, you read all the way to the bottom.
 Thanks!
 I appreciate that you care about what all I have to say.
+Have fun with the mod.